Writing contests, conferences, workshops, editing services, calls for submissions, and more.

 BEFORE YOU QUERY an agent or self-publish, the advice of an independent expert is worth the investment.
 Services include affordable evaluations, synopsis and query drafting, nonfiction proposals, insightful writing-craft instruction, and substantive editing, true to your own vision and voice.
 Outstanding literary credentials and references.
 E-mail: email@example.com.
 For further details, please visit website at: www.closereaders.com.

 LITERARY MENTORSHIP with Kate Moses, internationally acclaimed novelist, memoirist (Wintering, Cakewalk, Mothers Who Think), & professional editor (Salon, North Point Press): taking writers under my wing for 3 decades.
 My work with you will be invested, insightful, nurturing.
-Literary fiction & nonfiction, memoir, mixed genre.
+Literary fiction & nonfiction.
+Retreats in inspiring locations.
 Free consultation.
-For further details, contact: firstname.lastname@example.org; website: www.birdsandmuses.com.
+Visit: www.birdsandmuses.com; e-mail: email@example.com.

 POETRY, POETRY MS. Expand your range, syntax, facility with language.
 Close editing, attention to big picture, phone or Skype conferences—U.S. or international.
 Experienced poet/teacher, award-winning author of 11 collections, 5 with Godine and Knopf.
 I founded and taught in the MFA and postgraduate conference at Vermont College.
 E-mail: email@example.com.
 For details, visit: www.rogerweingarten.com.

 PROFESSIONAL WRITING COACHING: Blocked?
 Struggling?
 I’ll help you finish that project!
 Break through blocks with published author, skilled editor, experienced teacher, compassionate mentor.
 Plays, poetry, fiction, nonfiction, memoir, dissertations, children’s books—I can help you get it done right!
 Carol Burbank, MA, PhD.
 Free 30-minute consultation.
 E-mail: firstname.lastname@example.org.
 For details, visit website at: www.carolburbank.com.

-FALL 2017-WINTER 2018: Experience magical New Mexico, Cuba, or Japan with our Writers Lab workshops!
+FALL 2017 —Winter 2018: Experience magical New Mexico, Cuba, or Japan with Santa Fe Writers Lab workshops!
 Let a fresh destination take your writing in new directions with these extraordinary instructors: Pam Houston, Hampton Sides, Andrew McCarthy, Lee Gutkind, and Deborah Madison.
-For further details, visit: www.santafeworkshops.com or call: (505) 983-1400, ext.
+For further information, please visit our website at: www.santafeworkshops.com or call: (505) 983-1400, ext.
 111.

 GREATER PHILADELPHIA WORDSHOP Studio supports writers in the development of their individual voices and practice of their craft.
 Workshops in Center City and Delaware County, PA, following the Amherst Writers & Artists (AWA) method.
 Writers of all ages, levels of experience, and genres welcome.
-(610) 853-0296.
+Phone: (610) 853-0296.
 E-mail: email@example.com.
 For details, visit website: www.philawordshop.com.

 ONLINE WRITING CLASSES from Creative Nonfiction magazine, the voice of the genre.
 Our 10- and 5-week classes in memoir, personal essay, magazine writing, book proposals, and more provide professional guidance, motivating deadlines, and a supportive community of writers.
 Flexible schedule to suit your needs.
-Learn more at www.creativenonfiction.org/online-classes.
+Learn more information on our website at www.creativenonfiction.org/online-classes.